hadronized/blog/You_are_being_spied_on.md

 I think the first thing I’ll do will be to revoke my French VPS subscription to move it out of France, in a country in which people still have privacy.
-Keep your communication crypted as much as possible (ssh and so on).
+Keep your communication encrypted as much as possible (ssh and so on).
 And as a bad joke, don’t leave your camera in your bedroom.
 You might be spied on by Manuel Valls while having sex with your girlfriend.